rajabia/rajabia2.github.io/README.md

 I’ve received my Bachelors and Masters degree in Computer Science from Sharif University of Technology, Tehran, Iran.
 I am a PhD candidate at Oregon State University.
 My research interests are:
 * Image privacy in image sharing platforms
-* Deep learning and robus models in machine learning
+* Deep learning and robust models in machine learning
 * Fault tolerance algorithms